More than 150 vehicles dispose of 47 tons of residential waste at free SFL drop-off event. LEARN MORE

 Who can bring trash to the landfill?

-Sunny Farms accepts materials from a wide variety of customers, including residents and businesses in Seneca County and those from elsewhere in Ohio, as long as their home counties allow them to bring materials to Sunny Farms.
-We also accept materials from individuals and businesses from outside Ohio, so long as their materials are non-hazardous and otherwise acceptable.
+The landfill accepts materials from a wide variety of customers, including residents and businesses in Seneca County and those from elsewhere in Ohio, as long as their home counties allow them to bring materials to WIN Waste Innovations of Seneca County.
+Materials from individuals and businesses from outside Ohio are also accepted, so long as their materials are non-hazardous and otherwise acceptable.

-Why does Sunny Farms accept waste from out of state?
+Why does the landfill accept waste from out of state?

 Federal law does not allow restrictions to be placed on wastes from other states.
 Materials are accepted, if allowed by the facility’s permits, regardless of where the materials originate.